zeek/zeek-osquery/README.md

 ## Installation ##
  As this branch is under heavy development, we currently also work on a build system to integrate `bro-osquery` into `osquery`.
 There is no working solution for all platforms yet.
 However, here are some implications when compiling `bro-osquery`:

  1. Osquery comes with its own dependencies, system libraries and compilers (delivered with brew).
-As a result, also the library `libosquery` is build with this costum tool-chain.
+As a result, also the library `libosquery` is build with this custom tool-chain.
  2. When building bro-osquery and including/linking against `libosquery`, we need the very same tool-chain.
 That is why we will integrate bro-osquery into the build system of osquery.
  3. Also the libraries `libbroker` and `libcaf` need to be built following the same tool-chain to avoid conflicts.
 In particular, this includes:
      * -std=c++11